anton-g/course-quiz/README.md

 # Course Quiz
-Originally an assignment for multimedia course at Uppsala University but have now been expanded and includes more courses and features.
+Originally an assignment for multimedia course at Uppsala University but have now been expanded and includes support for different courses and other nifty features.

 ## Adding questions
 - Fork and clone project